Kitchen Summer-Colours Makeover: Painting Your Kitchen Cabinets for Spring & Summer

 Introduction

-As brighter, warmer weather approaches, it's the perfect time to think about giving your home a summery feel.
+Spring is the perfect time to think about giving your home a fresh, summery feel.
 Why not breathe new life into your kitchen with a summer colours makeover.
 A colourful kitchen not only brightens up the space but can also create a lively and inviting atmosphere.

 In this article we'll look at some exciting colours and colour combinations for painting your kitchen cabinet doors, draw fronts and fixed cabinetry framework.
 And we’ll provide a guide for advice and tips to help you paint your cabinets like a pro.